 Diabetes in Toddlers: Causes, Signs, and Treatment

-Diabetes is a chronic condition that can appear at any age, even in the first year of a child’s life.
-Sometimes, the diagnosis is delayed in babies and young children because diabetes symptoms are similar to those of other illnesses.
+Diabetes is a long-term condition that can develop at any age, even during a child's first year.
+Diagnosing it in infants and young children can be difficult because the symptoms often mimic those of other illnesses.
 The most common signs of diabetes in toddlers include an increase in thirst and more frequent or increased urination.
 Read on to find out more about the signs of diabetes and how diabetes is diagnosed, as well as what treatments may be available, and what you can do day-to-day to manage diabetes in your toddler.

 What Is Diabetes?